edcarp/organising-committee/governance.md

 * Evgenij Belikov, EPCC, University of Edinburgh
 * Steven Ford, Institute of Pharmacy and Biomedical Sciences, University of Stathclyde
 * Graeme Grimes, IGC, University of Edinburgh, Graeme.Grimes@ed.ac.uk
-* Matthew Hamilton, Edinburgh College of Arts, University of Edinburgh
 * Bailey Harrington, Strathclyde Institute Of Pharmacy And Biomedical Sciences, University of Strathclyde
 * Juan Rodriguez Herrera, EPCC, University of Edinburgh
 * Antonia (Toni) Mey, School of Chemistry, University of Edinburgh